-Are you saying “ewww” about right now?
-Known as wakame, arame, kelp, hijiki, seaweed is a staple ingredient in Japanese cooking and is prized for its salty, umami character in the culinary world.
+Before you say “ewww,” you should know that wakame, arame, kelp, hijiki, nori seaweeds are all staple ingredients in Japanese cooking and are prized for their salty, umami character in the culinary world.

 No way am I suggesting you write kale off, this leafy vegetable tops the scale of nutrient density, has unrivaled culinary versatility (from chips to salads, cocktails to sorbet), and you can find local, delicious kale in farmers’ markets in America.

 Slow Food USA believes that in order to be called “the next Kale”, a food has to demonstrate not only exceptional nutritional value, but positive environmental and ecological externalities, potential to meet large-scale need, and the ability to create jobs at home.
 Those are vital requirements in a world that continues to grow while food supplies dwindle, and seaweed is the answer.

 Seaweed salad which is the most common way algae is eaten by people and it’s obvious you’re eating seaweed when you see it wrapped around your sushi roll, on your salad, or sprinkled on rice (furikake).
 But algae can also be in desserts, dressings, sauces, and even baked goods.
 Vegetarians and vegans may be familiar with agar, which is a plant substitute for gelatin.
 It can also be used as a thickener for soups and puddings and is commonly used in many Asian desserts.
 Look at the label on a food item – if you see references to carrageenan, alginates or agar, then that item contains algae.